Skip to content

 This is where many investors feel blindsided.
 They watch the gold spot price, calculate what their holdings are worth, and then receive an offer that is noticeably less.
 The difference is the buyback spread, and it works against you just as the dealer markup worked against you when you bought.

-When you purchased metals for your IRA, you paid a premium above spot price, typically 3% to 10%.
-When you sell them back, the dealer offers a price below spot, typically 1% to 5%.
-These two costs stack: you lose on both ends of the transaction.
-Picture it like currency exchange at an airport: you pay more to buy euros and receive less when you sell them back.
-The exchange booth profits on both sides, and the Gold IRA dealer operates the same way (Source: US Money Reserve).
+When you purchased metals for your IRA, you paid a premium above spot price of 3% to 10%.
+When you sell them back, the dealer offers a price below spot of 1% to 5%.
+The two costs stack: round-trip cost is 4–15% of the position.
+On a $100,000 sale, the buyback spread alone costs $1,000–$5,000 (Source: US Money Reserve).

 Here is what the math looks like on a $100,000 liquidation.